 those who have studied the New Pagemasters material, linked from the Full Contents in the secondary navigation block to the left.

-These seminars will not cover everything there is to know about using CommonSpot.
+These user guides will not cover everything there is to know about using CommonSpot.
 What we do aim to do is to bring you up to a reasonable level of comfort with the essentials, and to expose you to a wide enough range of CommonSpot features that you can develop a useful level of intuition as to how the authors of this software approach the whole Web site content management business.
 That will serve as a foundation for your own exploration, which will be aided by these on-line tutorials.

 Pagemasters and content contributors can create pages and update content without directly confronting the HTML.